What is it like to live in Macau?

 It is a bonus that Hong Kong is just a ferry away.
 A fast getaway to this neighboring city has never been easier.

-8. Is there anything that you don’t like about Macau?
+Is there anything that you don’t like about Macau?

-9. What are your favorite things to do in Macau?
+What are your favorite things to do in Macau?

-Before, my daily routine was work-sleep-work, but I realized that there was so much to explore the city I once didn’t know.
+Before, my daily routine was work-sleep-work, but I realized that there was so much to explore in the city I once didn’t know.

 Finding the hidden gems of Macau is my favorite thing to do.

-10. Where would you recommend to visit in Macau?
+Where would you recommend visiting in Macau?

 Macau is not all about casinos and big hotels.